 Melissa T Cook covered several sectors as an equity analyst at Wall Street firms.
 These included Drexel Burnham Lambert, Prudential Securities, and CLSA Asia-Pacific Markets.
 She was Head of Global Research at Lazard Asset Management.

 Melissa Cook has an A.B. degree in History from Dartmouth College.
 In addition, she has an M.B.A. in Finance from the Stern School of Business at New York University.
 She is a CFA charterholder.
 She holds FINRA Series 7, 16, 24, 63, 86, and 87 licenses.
 In November 2014, Melissa Cook was appointed to President Obama’s Advisory Council on Doing Business in Africa.
+She is a member of The Bretton Woods Committee.

 Melissa Cook has built her career around jobs that require travel to new and different parts of the world.
 She started in Scandinavia and other parts of Western Europe.
 Then she traveled to Central and Eastern Europe after the fall of the Berlin Wall.
 After that, she conducted research in Argentina, Brazil, India, and Turkey.